Sexual Assault Education & Prevention Program

 • Support someone after the incident

-When intervening, make sure you are taking your safety into consideration.
+When intervening, make sure you are taking your own safety into consideration.
 Call 9-1-1 if immediate safety is ever a concern.
 Support someone after the incident by offering them resources and providing emotional support.

 • Identify behaviors on a continuum of violence